 1. Buy your lease out

 If you’re in a position to do so, buying out the remainder of your lease prior to the sale of your home is the most straightforward way to handle the situation if you’ve got a set of rented panels on your roof.
-Buyers can be scared off by solar leases, and you may be able to boost your resale value of your home if you own the panels outright.

-The bad news is that with the typical cost of solar system installation averaging at $20,000, you could be on the hook to shore up a good chunk of change, depending on how far along you are in the lease payments.
+The bad news is that with the typical cost of solar system installation averaging around $20,000, you could be on the hook to shore up a good chunk of change, depending on how far along you are in the lease payments.

 2. Transfer the lease

-Depending on your market and how in-demand solar panels are, it could take longer to sell your home and you might have to reduce your list price to find a buyer willing to take on the lease.
+Depending on your market and how in-demand solar panels are, it could take longer to sell your home, and you might have to reduce your list price to find a buyer willing to take on the lease.

 Work with an agent who has experience selling a house with solar panels